Research history of Tylosaurus: Increased understanding and complete skeletons

 Additional largely complete skeletons of T. proriger and T. dyspelor were uncovered from the Niobrara Formation between the 1900s to 1920s by Charles Sternberg and his son George, which were sold to museums in the United States and Germany.
 A particular find was a T. proriger skeleton collected by C. Sternberg from Smoky Hill Chalk deposits in Logan County, Kansas, in 1917, which contained digested remains of a plesiosaur within its ribcage.
 The specimen was sold the following year to the Smithsonian, and the mosasaur has been permanently displayed as USNM 8898.
 The plesiosaur remains, despite their significance, were stashed as a separate specimen and promptly forgotten until their redescription by Everhart in 2004.
 This rediscovery formed the basis for the plot of the 2007 National Geographic film Sea Monsters: A Prehistoric Adventure.
 George Sternberg attempted to sell another complete T. proriger skeleton he found to the Smithsonian 1926, but the museum was satisfied with his father's earlier specimen and declined the offer.
 This skeleton was ultimately transferred to the Sternberg Museum as FHSM VP-3.

-In his landmark 1967 work Systematics and Morphology of American Mosasaurs, Dale Russell performed a complete review and redescription of Tylosaurus.
+In his landmark 1967 work Systematics and Morphology of American Mosasaurs, Russell performed a complete review and redescription of Tylosaurus.
 In a taxonomic examination, Russell found little justification for recognizing the validity of T. dyspelor and declared it a nomem vanum, along with recognizing T. micromus as a junior synonym of T. proriger.
 Many of the complete skeletons formerly assigned to the former taxon were reassigned to the type species.
 T. nepaeolicus was affirmed as a distinct species.
 Russell (1967) provided extensive diagnoses of Tylosaurus that are still used by scientists today, and Everhart remarked that the work "remains the single best reference regarding the skeletons of the various mosasaur genera" like Tylosaurus.
+In 2026, Amelia R. Zietlow, Everhart, and Michael J. Polcyn redescribed the holotype specimens of T. proriger and T. nepaeolicus, more than 150 years after their original description by Cope.
+In doing so, they reexamined both specimens firsthand, revised the diagnoses of both species, and reassessed several anatomical features considered to be diagnostic.